sagecodes/devpost/README.md

 * requests

 ## Notes for grading:
-Requirements should be met within the default udacity vagrant setup.
+Requirements should be met within the default udacity vagrant setup, but if any problem arises please check imports vs what you have installed.

 Category = profile